 This is a photo of a house.
 It is only a house.
-But it was this house I had the opportunity to purchase when I was a college student, primary because of an inheritance I received when I turned 21.
+But it was this house on Elliott Street in Athens that I had the opportunity to purchase when I was a college student, primary because of an inheritance I received when I turned 21.
 My father died when he 44 years old.
 I was 12.
 When I turned 21, some money came to me that I used as a down payment on this house.